 That’s just five of Spain’s southern towns and cities that host visitors looking for clear sunny skies in winter.
 The temperatures aren’t excessive – many of the locations mentioned here average highs between 15-24°C. But the sun is almost always out, and it’s definitely the warmest place in mainland Spain in winter.

 You don’t really have to settle for just one of these places.
 A good tour plan over a week or two can get you the best of all worlds.
 Commit to a taste of Spain for the winter and soak it up.
-See more of this beautiful region of Europe on one of our Spain, Portugal and France tours!
+See more of this beautiful region of Europe on one of our Spain and Portugal tours!

 We’ll deliver top travel tips, insider info and travel inspiration right to your inbox.